canonical/rockcraft/docs/tutorials/pypi-package.rst

     :language: yaml

-Pack the ROCK with Rockcraft
+Pack the rock with Rockcraft
 ----------------------------

-To build the ROCK, run:
+To build the rock, run:

 .. literalinclude:: code/pyfiglet/task.yaml
     :language: bash